spinen/blog-posts/continuous_integration.md

 Continuous Integration (CI) and Continuous Delivery (CD) are natural counterparts of the Agile process.
-At Spinen we started working on a  model of Continuous Integration about 2 years ago.
-We are a small team (about 7 people) and our CI model has evolved over time.
-About 1 year ago we brought on some new graduates.
+At SPINEN we started working on a  model of Continuous Integration about two years ago.
+We are a small team (about seven people) and our CI model has evolved over time.
+Recently we hired some new graduates.
 Bringing on new people really forced us to standardize some practices we had been trying.
 It also helped us identify some (figurative) land mines that we had all simply known to step around up to that point.

 #### Coding out a feature